wang-q/intspan/README.md

 * `:` to separate names and digits
 * `-` to separate `start` and `end`
 * For `species`:
-    * `species` should be alphanumeric and without spaces, one exception char is `/`.
+    * `species` should be alphanumeric with no spaces, the one exception character is `/`.
-    * `species` is an identity, you can also treat is as a strain name, a lineage or something else.
+    * A `species` is an identity that you can also think of as a strain name, an assembly, or something else.

 ```text
 species.chromosome(strand):start-end